nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Below is a sample usage and how the increase/ decrease sequence behaves at each step.**

 1. User chooses the Customer he/ she wants to increase or decrease the Reward points for and enters the command `incr 100 e/test@gmail/com` or `decr 100 e/test@gmail/com`
-2. The `LogicManager` redirects this command to `AddressBookParser`, which parses the command via `IncreaseCommandParser` or `DecreaseCommandParser` and returns the `IncreaseCommand` or `DecreaseCommand` containing how much to increment or decrement the existing Reward points by
+2. The `LogicManager` redirects this command to `BobaBotParser`, which parses the command via `IncreaseCommandParser` or `DecreaseCommandParser` and returns the `IncreaseCommand` or `DecreaseCommand` containing how much to increment or decrement the existing Reward points by
 3. The `LogicManager` executes the `IncreaseCommand` or `DecreaseCommand` which implicitly creates and executes the equivalent `EditCommand` for the new Reward value
 4. The `CommandResult` reflects the changes made to this Customer